I’m David. I’m a photographer, filmmaker, and improviser based in Vancouver, B.C.

 Because I know how to organically work with actors (having done so for the past thirteen years) in order to facilitate real reactions and emotions, and I also know how to pose people to make them look their best, and I also know how to keep a rolling positive vibe of flowing ideas going – I’m able to direct actors during a photoshoot in a way that helps create more honest and emotional headshots.

-I promise that engaging with what I make, and choosing to embark on a collaboration with me, will help you get the attention and respect of casting directors and of the broader filmmaking community.
+I promise that creating a dramatic and almost editoral-style headshot with me will help you get the attention and respect of casting directors and of the broader filmmaking community.

+I admire specificity and I aspire to create valuable artistic work through a meaningful process.
 If you’re reading this, we’re probably somewhat alike.
-We admire specificity and aspire to create valuable artistic work through a meaningful process.

 The headshots we create together will show a specific and real side of you, captured in a still image that will make directors, producers, and casting directors stop and take a closer look.

 I offer headshot photography sessions for $400 and mini-session for $250.